Horticulture: The Lodge Grounds

 The Japanese bed: commemorating the end of WWII, with plants popular in Japan such as hostas, azaleas and bamboos.

-The Stumpery: created with logs from a nearby beach and planted with hellebores, ferns, meconopsis and primulas.
+The Stumpery: created with logs from a nearby beach and planted with hellebores, ferns and primulas.

 The Carpet Bed: planted by ELC gardeners.
-The 2020 theme will be commemorating the 75th anniversary of VE Day.
+The theme is changed annually.
+The 2024 theme marks 200 years of the RNLI.